SMAR-5alid/Python-challenge-in-Competition-Everyone-Can-Learn-Python-Scholarship-on-datacamp/README.md

-# Python-challenge-in-Competition-Everyone-Can-Learn-Python-Scholarship-on-datacamp

-1️⃣ Python 🐍 - CO2 Emissions
+# 1️⃣ Python 🐍 - CO2 Emissions

 Now let's now move on to the competition and challenge.

-📖 Background
+#📖 Background
 You volunteer for a public policy advocacy organization in Canada, and your colleague asked you to help her draft recommendations for guidelines on CO2 emissions rules.

 After researching emissions data for a wide range of Canadian vehicles, she would like you to investigate which vehicles produce lower emissions.

-💾 The data I
+#💾 The data I

 You have access to seven years of CO2 emissions data for Canadian vehicles (source):
 "Make" - The company that manufactures the vehicle.
 "Model" - The vehicle's model.